Rakavi-07/Calculator/README.md

-Scientific Calculator 🖤✨
+Scientific Calculator

-Made using Python & Tkinter

 Description

-This is a GUI-based Scientific Calculator built using Python's Tkinter library.
+This is a GUI-based Scientific Calculator built using Python and Tkinter.
-It supports basic arithmetic as well as advanced scientific functions, all in a clean, modern, dark-themed interface.
+It supports basic arithmetic operations and advanced scientific functions in a modern, dark-themed interface.

-It was designed to be fully functional, interactive, and portfolio-ready, showcasing skills in GUI design, Python logic, and math operations.
+The calculator is fully functional and can be used for real-time calculations.

 Features

-Basic operations: +, -, *, /, .
+Basic Operations: +, -, *, /, .

-Advanced functions: sin, cos, tan, log, sqrt, x², x³, 1/x
+Advanced Functions: sin, cos, tan, log, sqrt, x², x³, 1/x

 Clear (C) and Evaluate (=) buttons

-Dark glass-style UI with hover effects
+Dark theme GUI with hover effects for buttons

-Error handling for invalid inputs
+Error Handling for invalid inputs

-Fully interactive GUI, works offline with Python
+Fully interactive GUI, no backend required

-How to Use

-Clone or download the repository
+Installation

-Ensure Python is installed (version 3.x)
+Make sure Python 3.x is installed on your system.

+Download or clone the repository.

-Run the calculator:
+Run the Python file:

 python calculator_enhanced.py

+Usage

-Click buttons to input numbers or functions
+Click buttons to input numbers or functions.

-Press = to calculate the result
+Press = to calculate the result.

-Press C to clear the input
+Press C to clear the input.

+Advanced functions can be applied to the current input (e.g., sin, sqrt).

 Tech Stack

 Python 3 – Programming language

-Tkinter – GUI library
+Tkinter – GUI framework

-Math module – Scientific functions
+Math Module – For scientific calculations

-Notes

-Created as a portfolio-ready project to showcase GUI design and logic

-Designed with love ❤️, modern aesthetics, and usability in mind

-Great for learning Python GUI, scientific computation, and interactive apps

 Future Enhancements

 Keyboard input support

-History panel for past calculations
+History panel to display previous calculations

-Theme toggle: Dark / Light mode
+Theme toggle (Dark / Light)

 Advanced memory functions (M+, MR, MC)